 We don’t keep a waiting list or accept applications until we have a confirmed pregnancy.
 We’ve learned that when we approve applications too far in advance that when kittens become available the applicants often have found kittens elsewhere or changed their minds.
 It takes a long time to review each application so we hope you understand.

 - Cat is pregnant!
-We open up the placement application.
+We begin accepting kitten placement applications.

 - Two weeks before birth!
+Pre-natal X-ray taken!
 We accept reservations!

 - Kittens are eight weeks old!
 Pick your kitten!